enso-org/enso/docs/CONTRIBUTING.md

 sbt.bat buildProjectManagerDistribution
 ```

-When the command is completed, developement version of the project manager
+When the command is completed, development version of the project manager
 appears in the `built-distribution` directory.

-IDE will connect to the running project manager to lookup the projects and start
+IDE will connect to the running project manager to look up the projects and
-the the language server.
+start the language server.
 The required version of the language server is
 specified in the `enso-version` field of the `project.yaml` project description
 (Enso projects are located in the `~/enso` directory).